 The next day, we all go ice skating.
 Northern Plains winds have removed any snow, making the ice perfect.
 Without Tommy to cut-up, it’s less exciting.
 Patrons at the hot chocolate stand keep a wary eye on us.
 Soon it starts to snow.
-We make plans the next day to invite all our friends out to the ‘Gator ranch for sledding and ATV riding.
-Molly has scheduled me to meet Dr Kam that afternoon.
+We make plans for the next day to invite all our friends out to the ‘Gator ranch for sledding and ATV riding.
+Molly has scheduled me to meet Dr Kam this afternoon.
 As I walk away from the skating pond, my friends are enveloped in the flurry of snow coming down.
 They slowly disappear.

-My mood for Dr Kam was tinged with sadness.
+My mood for Dr Kam is tinged with sadness.
 He soon has my spirits revived, playing and singing with his samisen.
 I tell him about playing the sitar at Jake’s.
 He demands I relate any celebrity news about John and Yoko.
 I go over all my accomplishments at Harvard and subsequent Hollywood work.
 Then he asks how my relationship with Jack is going.